Lendio business loans

 Not ready to take out a business loan just yet?
 Consider one of these alternatives:

-Crowdfunding is a way to raise a one-time sum of money that it doesn’t need to repay.
+Crowdfunding is a way to raise a one-time sum that doesn’t need to be repaid.
 There are several types of crowdfunding, though seed funding — or rewards-based crowdfunding — and equity crowdfunding are common options.
 Both typically take around a month to raise the funds you need and are great for exciting projects.

 With rewards-based crowdfunding, your business sets up an online campaign to raise money from fans, family and friends and offers prizes in return for donations.
 With equity crowdfunding, your company raises money from investors in exchange for a share of ownership in your business.